surban/aggligator/aggligator-util/README.md

 [Aggligator link aggregator].

 It provides the following functionality:
-  * functions for establishing a connection consisting of aggregated TCP and Bluetooth RFCOMM links,
+  * functions for establishing a connection consisting of aggregated TCP, Bluetooth RFCOMM links and WebSocket links,
   * optional TLS link authentication and encryption,
   * a text-based, interactive connection and link montor,
   * a speed test.